Southern District of Texas

 For attorneys in Texas, e-filing is mandatory.
 For unrepresented individuals, e-filing is preferred but not required.

-For copies of court documents or questions about e-filing, contact your court clerk.
+For copies of court documents or questions about e-filing, contact the court clerk.

 Clerk Information